kellerj/mjournal/README.md

 - [ ] Child Categories
 	- [x] Add child directory list to state
-	- [ ] set up Nav/Tab/DropDown to the panel
+	- [x] set up Nav/Tab/DropDown to the panel
-		- [ ] Add open/close handler
+		- [x] Add open/close handler
-		- [ ] make the category dropdown a props-based component
+		- [x] make the category dropdown a props-based component
-		- [ ] add a handler to report out category changes
+		- [x] add a handler to report out category changes
-		- [ ] bind the component back to the context for category changes
+		- [x] bind the component back to the context for category changes
-	- [ ] widen the file list column
+	- [x] widen the file list column
 	- [x] add current directory to state
 	- [x] implement directory switch function
 	- [ ] Make this into a component
+	- [ ] Ignore category change if current category
 	- [ ] write tests for component
 		- [ ] renders list
 		- [ ] calls change handler when new folder selected